CS 215 - Fundamentals of Programming II

 - Download/open this zipfile and extract files

-new folder.
-Note that this zipfile is 3.5GB.
-The
+folder.
+Note that this zipfile is about 4GB.
+The extracted

-extracted VDI file is 8.4GB and will grow larger as the
+VDI file is about 9GB and will grow larger as the system is

-- Follow the instructions to create a VirtualBox VM
+- Follow the instructions to create and configure a

 - VirtualBox, a virtual

 machine that can be used to run Linux on Windows.
 Note that

 hardware virualization must be enabled in the BIOS of the host